bravo-kernel/ember-light-table-cell-type-link/tests/dummy/app/templates/docs/index.md

 # Introduction

-Easily create cells with hyperlinks inside your Ember Light Tables.
+Hyperlink cells for your Ember Light Tables.

 <br>